 - Keep a journal to track the poets you’ve studied and the poems or poetry collections you’ve read.
 Use the journal to record your poetry reading practices, words or literary terms you’ve researched, questions you have about the poems, thoughts poems have evoked, your paraphrasing, a few details about the poets and their other works, and your critiques.

-It’s hard to claim that there’s a right and wrong way to read poetry, but there is an argument to be made for reading practices that will enrich your experience, increase your enjoyment, and deepen your understanding of any poem.
+There’s no right or wrong way to read poetry, but there is an argument to be made for reading practices that will enrich your experience, increase your enjoyment, and deepen your understanding of any poem.

 What are some of your practices for reading and understanding poetry?
 How often do you read poetry?
 What are some of your favorite poems and poets?
 Share your thoughts by leaving a comment, and keep reading poetry!